 The Hearing Effects series on FX ear training teaches you to recognise all the most common types of audio effects by ear, including modulation, delay, echo, reverb, and distortion effects.
 You’ll also find out how to choose the right settings for each type of effect.

-Articles about Audio Effects
+Free articles about Audio Effects

 Want to learn how to make free sound effects using the tools in your home studio?
 Look no further!
 Find out here and train your ears for sound effects.